dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 This makes `my_mock.IsDirty()` return `true` before `my_mock.Flush()` is called and return `false` afterwards.

-If the behavior change is more complex, you can store the effects in a variable and make a mock method get its return value from that variable:
+If the behavior change is more complex, you can store the effects in m_a variable and make m_a mock method get its return value from that variable:

 ```cpp
 using ::testing::_;